Sukumar Sen (civil servant): Chief Election Commissioner

 Tinker and Walker write that Sukumar Sen was aided by two Regional Election Commissioners plus one Chief Election Officer for each state.

 The ability of India's first political leaders to refrain from interfering with the machinery, as well as their decision to retain the Indian Civil Service (renamed the Indian Administrative Service with a few minor changes) gave Sen and his colleagues the freedom to adapt the machinery used by the British in the first Indian elections for the purposes of a general election.
 Niaz comments:

 Though not always successful, Nehru took it upon himself to shield the higher bureaucracy against any arbitrary interference and allowed it to operate autonomously.

 This approach paid handsome dividends.
 Sukumar Sen and his colleagues in the IAS developed and adapted the election machinery inherited from the British Empire in India in preparation for elections on the basis of universal adult franchise.

 With their positions secure and their political master sufficiently enlightened to understand when to stop engaging in politics, a hierarchy of IAS officers employed at the central, provincial, and district levels in coordination with the police and village watchmen administered the largest exercises in the history of electoral democracy.
-The autonomy and integrity of the IAS was a crucial element in motivating opposition parties to participate in the elections and thus contributed to the credibility of the democratic exercise.
+The autonomy and integrity of the IAS was a crucial element in motivating opposition parties to participate in the elections and thus contributed to the credibility of the democratic exercise.Sen also oversaw the 1957 Indian General Election and used the existing election infrastructure to reduce costs and improve efficiency for the 1957 election.
+Guha writes: "this general election cost the exchequer Rs45 million less than the previous one.
+The prudent Sen had safely stored the 3.5 million ballot boxes the first time round and only half a million additional ones were required".

 Other activities

 Sen was the first Vice-Chancellor of Burdwan University, which started on 15 June 1960.
 Uday Chand Mahtab and the then Chief Minister of West Bengal, Dr. Bidhan Chandra Roy, facilitated the establishment of this university.
 As a mark of respect and to perpetuate his memory the road leading from G.T.
-Road to Golapbagh, Burdwan has been named after him as Sukumar Sen Road.Further a street in Sudan has also been named after him to mark a respect and for the conduct of election there in 1953.
+Road to Golapbagh, Burdwan has been named after him as Sukumar Sen Road.
+Further a street in Sudan has also been named after him to mark a respect and for the conduct of election there in 1953.